 Helmets are almost universally worn by motorcyclists in mainland France, and are still on the increase among cyclists

-Fuller vehicles on motorways and in built-up areas, less outside built-up areas
+Fuller vehicles on motorways and in built-up areas

-The observations also count the occupants of the vehicles, thus making it possible to estimate an average occupancy rate.
-For passenger vehicles, it is in the order of 1.33 to 1.57 depending on the road network (higher on motorways).
-It is higher at weekends than on working days, whatever the network considered.
+The observations also count vehicle occupants, making it possible to estimate an average occupancy rate.
+For passenger vehicles, it is in the order of 1.35 to 1.55 depending on the road network (higher on freeways).
+It is higher on weekends than on working days, whatever the network considered.